 The OHC will continue to post all internal advancement opportunities, i.e., details, temporary promotions and reassignments on the CFPB's internal website and ensure that these opportunities are listed on the Daily Announcements feed on the main page of the CFPB's intranet so that all employees are informed.
-Additionally, the CFPB's DAPS Section Chief will continue to encourage PWD and PWTD to apply to opportunities, and promote reassignment, promotion, detail, and temporary promotion opportunities that become available to ensure that PWD and PWTD are aware of them.
-The DAPS Section Chief will also partner with OHC and OMWI to promote internal advancement opportunities.
-Other advancement opportunities continue to include: • Promoting the use of training courses available through the CFPB's Learning Management System in efforts to improve professional development. • Promoting the development of personal learning and development goals and helping employees to develop and implement Individual Development Plans (IDPs). • Encouraging all employees to utilize the CFPB's Career Development Framework and other internal resources to enhance the growth and development of all employees.
-OCR and DAPS will continue co-leading barrier analysis efforts to assist with providing or improving internal advancement opportunities for PWD and PWTD.
-The CFPB has plans outlined in Section VII of this report.
+Additionally, the CFPB's DAPS Section Chief and SPPC will continue to encourage PWD and PWTD to apply to opportunities, and promote reassignment, promotion, detail, and temporary promotion opportunities that become available to ensure that PWD and PWTD are aware of them.
+The DAPS Section Chief and SPPC will also partner with colleagues in OHC and OMWI to promote internal advancement opportunities, as appropriate and in accordance with statute.
+Other advancement opportunities continue to include: Promoting the use of training courses available through the CFPB's Learning Management System in efforts to improve professional development.
+Promoting the development of personal learning and development goals and helping employees to develop and implement Individual Development Plans (IDPs).

+Encouraging all employees to utilize the CFPB's Career Development Framework and other internal resources to enhance the growth and development of all employees.
+Encouraging all employees to request participation in the new, custom, CFPB Future Leaders Training Program (FLTP) which began in FY 2024, and which is open to participation by all employees, as another way to enhance the growth and development of all employees.
+OCR and DAPS will continue co-leading efforts to assist with providing or improving internal advancement opportunities for PWD and PWTD.
+The CFPB is almost done with the action plan outlined in Section VII of this report.